talsma-ict/umldoclet/readme.md

 ## Thanks

-- First of all, thank _you_ for using this doclet, I hope it may be of benefit to your project.
-- And of course most importantly a big thanks to the developers of the excellent [PlantUML project][plantuml] withouth whom this doclet wouldn't exist!
+- First of all a big thanks to [Arnaud Roques](https://github.com/plantuml/plantuml-mit/commits?author=arnaudroques), the developer of the excellent [PlantUML project](https://github.com/plantuml/plantuml) without whom this project wouldn't exist!
+- And of course thank _you_ for using UML Doclet :clap:.
+  I hope it may be of benefit to your project!

 ## License